EricssonResearch/iot-certificates/draft-raza-ace-cbor-iot-certificates.md

 --- abstract

 This document specifies a CBOR encoding and profiling of X.509 public key certificate suitable for Internet of Things (IoT) deployments.
+The full X.509 public key certificate format and commonly used ASN.1 encoding is overly verbose for constrained IoT environments.
+Profiling together with CBOR encoding can reduces certificate sizes by XX%.

 --- middle